tiendu/tiendu.github.io/_posts/2024-12-04-rust-concepts.markdown

 fn main() {
     let treasure = String::from("Gold Coins"); // `treasure` owns the data

+    // Mutable borrow of an immutable variable will cause an error
+    // let another_treasure = &mut treasure; // ❌ Error: Cannot borrow `treasure` as mutable because it's immutable

     let another_treasure = treasure; // Ownership is moved from `treasure` to `another_treasure`

     // println!("{}", treasure); // ❌ Error: Ownership has been transferred, `treasure` no longer has access